rouke-broersma/rouke-broersma.github.io/src/content/post/2021/08/21/wsl-and-vpn's.md

 ---
-title: "Wsl and Vpn's"
+title: "Wsl and Vpns"
 date: 2021-08-21T14:33:33Z
 subtitle: "Why you get TLS handshake errors in WSL"
 image: "/content/wsl-and-vpns/unsecure-connection-warn.png"
-summary: "WSL does not play nice with VPN's and you likely won't realize this is the problem at first.
+summary: "WSL does not play nice with VPNs and you likely will not realize this is the problem at first.
 Luckily the problem is usually easy to fix.
-Changing the MTU value of your WSL network adapter is a good start if you're having issues!"
+Changing the MTU value of your WSL network adapter is a good start if you are having issues!"
 tags: ["wsl"]
 ---